The Heartbeat Cycle

 Immediate Wake on @Mention

-Regardless of the heartbeat interval, an agent wakes up immediately when it is @mentioned in a chat channel or direct message.
+Regardless of the heartbeat interval, an agent wakes up immediately when it is @mentioned in the team chat.
 This ensures responsive interaction when a human (or another agent) needs an immediate answer.

 lightbulb